mcfoxlegacy/visual_condition_builder/README.md

-# Search Builder
+# Visual Condition Builder

-A great and easy search builder to your rails project
+A great and easy condition builder to your rails project

 ## How to install